Combined explanation of $W$-mass, muon $g-2$, $R_{K^{(*)}}$ and $R_{D^{(*)}}$ anomalies in a singlet-triplet scalar leptoquark model: Contribution to the anomalies

-Notice that, in our case, a second-generation neutrino would be produced in the process whereas in the SM, it would be a third-generation one.
-Therefore, the $\mc{O}_{V_L}$ operator in our model will not interfere with the SM one and contribute to the $R_{D^{(*)}}$ observables as,
+where $\rho=\rho(m_b,M_\pm)$ accounts for the modification due to the running strong coupling~\cite{Cai:2017wry}.
+Figure~4 of Ref.~\cite{Aydemir:2019ynb} shows $\rho$ for a range of the LQ mass scale.
+Note that in our case, a second-generation neutrino would be produced in the $b\to c\ta \n$ process, whereas the SM would produce a third-generation neutrino.
+Therefore, the $\mc{O}_{S_L}$ and $\mc{O}_{T_L}$ operators in our model will not interfere with the SM one and contribute to the $R_{D^{(*)}}$ observables as~\cite{Iguro:2018vqb}

-The flavor-changing-neutral-current process $b\to s\nu\nu$ is loop-induced in the SM and is suppressed by the Glashow-Iliopoulos-Maiani mechanism, thus it can heavily restrict the parameter space of the $S_1+S_3$ model.
-As shown in Ref.~\cite{Crivellin:2017zlb}, in this model, one can explain the $R_{D^{(*)}}$ anomalies without violating the $R_{K^{(*)}}^{\nu\nu}$ constraints with an appropriate flavour ansatz.
-In the mechanism proposed in that paper, two degenerate charge-$1/3$ LQ states constructively contribute to $R_{D^{(*)}}$ but cancel each other's contribution to $R_{K^{(*)}}^{\nu\nu}$.
-Since, in our case, there is a small mass split between $S_{+}$ and $S_{-}$, we cannot achieve an exact cancellation even with $x_{23}^Lx_{32}^L = - y_{32}^Ly_{23}^L$.
-In our case, the $R_{K}^{\nu\nu}$ observable will receive the following correction~\cite{Cai:2017wry}: